kuma-guy/BEAR.SirenModule/README.md

 $this['customer']->addQuery(['customerId' => $customerId])->eager->request();
 ```

-For sub related link entity use `@EmbedLink` annotation.
+For sub related link entity use `@SirenEmbedLink` annotation.

 ```